Aderossi1997/Predictive-Models/README.md

 # Predictive-Models
-Here is a project I'm building for the class "Foundation of Predictive Models" where we need to predict the price of a house.
-The dataset we use to train the model needed to be analyzed and cleaned
+I am currently working on a project for my class called "Foundation of Predictive Models," in which we aim to predict house prices.
+The initial step involved analyzing and cleaning the dataset that we would be using to train our model.
+Subsequently, we partitioned the dataset into two subsets: 80% for training the model and 20% for testing its performance.
+Since the project is still in progress, it will undergo multiple modifications and iterations to refine and manage it effectively.
-Then we separated the dataset to train(80%) the model and then to test it(20%).
-It is an ongoing project so It will be changed and managed several times.